anttijuu/SimplyTheBest/README.md

 The tool assumes that:

-* All student projects are located in subdirectories in a root directory.
+* All student projects are located in subdirectories in a specific project root directory.
 * Subdirectory name is the student's ID.
+This can be anything but if you would like to share top-10 list with anonymous student id's, this helps.
 * Each student project contains a subtask in a subdirectory named `67-phonebook`.
 * This subdirectory contains a file `compare.csv` having comma separated speed measurements (described below in Input and output files).